gerald-tetteh/Hackathon-Checkout/README.md

 1. Visit the hosted site [here](https://hackawood.herokuapp.com).
 1. The home page shows items that have been added to the cart automatically.
 1. Click on "Proceed" to continue.
-1. You will be navigated to a page that asks you to choose your payment method.
-The methods available are MTN mobile money, Vodafone Cash and AirtelTigo.
+1. You will be navigated to a page that asks you to choose your preferred payment method.
+The methods available are MTN Mobile Money, Vodafone Cash and AirtelTigo Money.
 1. You need to select a payment method before you can proceed.
-1. The next screen will show you a form corresponding to the payment method to selected before.
+1. The next screen will show you a form corresponding to the payment method you selected before.
 1. With that you are done.

 # How it Works

-The application uses Express and node as the backend and React for the front-end.
+The application uses Express and Node as the backend and React for the front-end.

 #### Express Backend
 The communication with the PayBox API occurs on the backend.
 There are three routes in total which send post requests to PayBox based on the selected payment option.
 They are:
 * Card (/payment/card)
 * Mobile Money (/payment/mobile-money)
 * Bank (/payment/bank)